Help Students Become Confident Writers

 Encourage the students to add as many vocabulary as they can from the reading materials of their own future professions or disciplines.
 By the end of the semester, once they memorized 100 unfamiliar words then these 100 words shall be added to their vocabulary bank.
 This will add confidence to them as they write because they will save themselves from running out of words to use in their writing projects.

-- 1Vocabulary is enhanced through reading comprehension.So assign students to read articles related to their field of specialization.Advertisement
+- 1So assign students to read articles related to their field of specialization.Vocabulary is enhanced through reading comprehension.Advertisement

 - 2Once they encounter words which are unfamiliar to them; they have to record those words in their Journal of Unfamiliar Words.